phalcon/documentation/docs/api/phalcon_paginator.md

 protected $builder;

 /**
- * Columns for count query if builder has having
+ * Columns for count query if builder has having or group by *
- *
  * @var array|string
  */